Ahmed Akbar Sobhan

-Ahmed Akbar Sobhan (Shah Alam) (born on 15 February 1952) is a Bangladeshi business magnate and philanthropist.
-He is the founder and chairman of Bashundhara Group.
-Bashundhara Group operates in various lines of activities including real estate, cement manufacturing, paper and allied products, steel products, LP Gas, and shipping.
+Ahmed Akbar Sobhan (আহমেদ আকবর সোবহান; born 15 February 1952) is a Bangladeshi business magnate.
+He is the founder of Bashundhara Group, which operates in the real estate, cement manufacturing, paper, and media sectors.

 Career

 In 1987, Sobhan started the East West Property Development (Pvt) Ltd., now known as Bashundhara Housing and is part of Bashundhara Group.
 He also owns a number of media organizations through East West Media Group.

-Sobhan is the President of Bangladesh Land Developers Association.
-He had served a term as the President of Bangladesh Cement Manufacturers Association.
+Sobhan is the president of the Bangladesh Land Developers Association.
+He had served a term as the president of Bangladesh Cement Manufacturers Association.

 In 2006, Sobhan sued Jugantor over two reports the newspaper had published.

 On 19 April 2009, Sobhan signed a deal with Bangladesh Football Federation to provide 45 million taka to the federation in a sponsorship deal to support district level football.
 On 23 April 2009, he offered to build two stadiums for Bangladesh Football Federation.
 RAJUK was critical of the offer as the promised site was situated on protected wetlands.

 On 4 March 2010, Sobhan filed a defamation suit against Prothom Alo over two reports the newspaper had published the previous year.

 In June 2010, Sobhan had a confrontational meeting with Abdul Mannan Khan, state minister of housing and public works, on Detailed Area Plan by RAJUK between the minister and land developers.
 Following the meeting RAJUK order the demolition of a number of structures owned by Bashundhara group next week.

 On 26 February 2014, Natore District correspondent of Jugantor, owned by Jamuna Group, Mahfuz Alam Moony, sued Sobhan, Imdadul Haq Milon, and Naem Nizam over reports published in newspapers owned by Bashundhara Group.
-According to the suit the news reports were against Moony and the distilarry of Jamuna group.
+According to the suit the news reports were against Moony and the distillery of Jamuna group.

-From 2005 to June 2018, Sobhan was the honorary consul of Ukraine in Bangladesh.
-He resigned from the post on 8 June 2018.

 Sobhan personally intervened to stop Star Cineplex from leaving Bashundhara City during the COVID-19 pandemic in Bangladesh as the cineplex saw its earnings decline and faced difficulties paying rent.
 In 2020, he oversaw the launch of a bitumen plant by Bashundhara Oil and Gas Company, a subsidiary of Bashundhara Group.

 Philanthropy

 Covid-19 Pandemic

 In March 2020, Sobhan proposed the conversion of four Bashundhara Group convention centres into a 5000-bed hospital for the treatment of COVID-19 patients to Bangladeshi Prime Minister Sheikh Hasina.
-On May 17th 2020, the Bashundhara COVID-19 Isolation Hospital was formally inaugurated by Health and Family Welfare Minister Zahid Maleque at an event held at International Convention City Bashundhara (ICCB).
+On May 17, 2020, the Bashundhara COVID-19 Isolation Hospital was formally inaugurated by Health and Family Welfare Minister Zahid Maleque at an event held at International Convention City Bashundhara (ICCB).

 Sobhan donated 100 million taka to the Prime Minister's office to help combat the virus outbreak in the country in April 2020.